Running a Mail Server

 - Citadel is an all-in-one mail service that includes mail, calendars, instant messaging, mailing lists, and other collaboration tools.
 It’s open source and geared towards small and medium-sized organizations.
-We have guides for Citadel on Ubuntu 12.04 and Citadel on Debian 6.

 - Horde Webmail is an open-source IMAP client paired with some additional functions like account management and calendars.

 - RoundCube is an IMAP client with modern functionality and a clean layout.

 - SquirrelMail is a solid option, but has an older user interface.

 - Zimbra is an all-in-one mail service that’s much simpler to install than other options, but less customizable.

 - Install Zimbra Open Source Edition on Ubuntu 14.04

 - How to Install Node.js and NGINX on Debian

 - Deploy Exim as a Send-only Mail Server on Ubuntu 12.04 - Deprecated